traefik-workshops/traefik-workshop/exercise-10/README.md

-# 10. Scaleing up / down the created deployment
+# 10. Scaling up / down the created deployment

 ## Scale up by adding more replicas to the existing deployment